zehata/zehata/README.md

 - NUSMods: I used it significantly while studying at NUS, so I feel like contributing back.
 You can check out my PRs to have an idea of the quality of my work in production codebases and my TypeScript/React skills.
 - Personal portfolio website ([zehata.dev](https://zehata.dev)): Working on adding tests and code coverage toolings.
 You can see how I am inventing new tech and pushing the boundaries of frontend development.
 You can check out the repo to see my abilities in architecturing a project, and my TypeScript/React/Next.js/PostgreSQL/AWS skills
 - Navaday: Current freelance project for a travel agent SME.
 Private freelance work, I will make it generic eventually.
+- **New!** Currently working on a graph-based business/production-line planner

 ## Languages I write in:
 - English and Mandarin Chines- Oh you want to know which _programming_ languages I write in